ashutoshmjain/gita/src/thought.md

 </div>

-Scribing `Mahabharata` was one such venture.
-It is the root of all written narratives.
+Scribing `Mahabharata` was one such venture - the root of all written narratives.
 Sage writer[^races], `Krishna Dwaipayana` invoked `Bramh` - the information continuum.
 To conceive the epic, he needed his thoughts in equilibrium[^equi] with  entirety of information.
 But more importantly, he must seek permission, to open us mortals' access to the past - and to the future.
 He must understand entire history before introducing text to a verbose but forgetful world.

 <div style="padding-left:40px;font-size:0.9em;">